10 Best Vase Fillers

 Maintenance and Longevity

 Long-term care varies by material.
 Glass and stone fillers require only occasional dusting or a quick rinse if used with water.
 Acrylic gems can be wiped with a soft cloth; avoid abrasive cleaners that dull the surface.
-Gel beads should be kept moist if left on display for extended periods, though they can be dried and stored for reuse.
+Gel beads should be kept moist if left on display for extended periods, though they can be dried and stored for reuse in a sealed bag.
 Dried grasses and botanicals need minimal care beyond a gentle shake outdoors to remove dust.
 Keep them away from direct sunlight if you want to prevent fading, and avoid moisture entirely.

 Reliability Signals and How to Compare Reviews